 A BTU is the basic measurement used for rating how much energy it takes to produce heat.
 It’s used in determining the efficiency of air conditioning equipment, furnaces, and any appliances that heat—such as water heaters, ovens, and fireplaces.
 Here is what it means and how to convert BTUs into other energy measurements.

-A BTU, short for British Thermal Unit, is a standardized measurement of energy.
-Technically, 1 BTU is roughly equal to the amount of energy required to raise 1 pound of water 1-degree Fahrenheit.
+Technically, 1 BTU is roughly equal to the amount of energy required to raise the temperature of one pound of water 1-degree Fahrenheit.
 (Even more technically, this measurement takes place at sea level with 39° F. water.)

-In North America, the BTU is used to describe both the heat content of fuels and the power of heating and cooling appliances such as furnaces, air conditioners, water heaters, stoves, fireplaces, and barbecues.
-When used as this type of measurement, the term “BTU” actually refers to BTUs per hour (BTU/h).
+In North America, the BTU is used to describe both the heat content of fuels and the ability of heating and cooling appliances to convert that fuel to energy.
+When used to measure an appliance, the term “BTU” actually refers to BTUs per hour (BTU/h).

 In some cases, it’s necessary to convert BTUs into another form of measurement.
 Here are a few helpful conversions: